42ibaran/bots_detection/ReadMe.md

 ```

 ## result.txt
 This file contains a list of analyzed IP addresses grouped by users types.
-For the group of bad bots the reason of the decision is mentioned:
+For the group of bad bots the reason for the decision is mentioned:

 1. ADMIN_BAD_ORIGIN: the user tried to connect to the administrator page from an IP that is not located in Europe (as the website is located in Austria)